su8/pinky-bar/README.md

 GPU temperature, voltage, fan(s) and used RAM: hard, but not impossible.

-It would be nice to have decent gpu temperature, voltage, fan(s) speed and used RAM detection.
-Should we detect multiple gpus (SLI,single dual gpu card), how to detect which of the multiple gpu cards is actually the one used for **this** monitor in case the program is compiled **--without-x11** and/or xinerama ?
-What about hybrid combination and some gpu manufactor that is not supported by MESA ?
-My legacy gpu only shows it's vendor name, model and used ram (in MESA) because it's onboard gpu.
+It would be nice to have decent gpu temperature, voltage, fan(s) speed and used RAM detection regarding SLI, single and dual gpu cards that doesn't require X and/or MESA.

+Using assembly is strongly no-go.

 ---